pykhaz/khcolors/README.md

 ## Known issues

-- Minimal terminal width -- as the width of the terminal grows smaller, the colour line gets messy.
+- Minimal terminal width -- as the width of the terminal grows smaller, the colour lines get messy.
 When the width drops below below 37 columns, a single colour line gets printed in two rows, which looks bad (but this is hardly a case, since the terminal window width is, in most cases, greater than 37 columns).

 ## Release History

+- 0.3.3
+  - updated README.md
 - 0.3.2
   - new command line argument: `-r`/`--rgb` -- for copying `(r, g, b)` tuple, instead of the name; `-a`/`-all` removed